majorsilence/Dev/_posts/2021-09-04-openvpn-client-vm.md

 # Open VPN Client

 Open a __terminal__ command prompt to install open vpn and import your ovpn file.
-This is assuming you are using an ovpn file that has the certs enabled.
+This is assuming you are using an ovpn file that has the certs inlined.
 ![search and open terminal](/images/vpn-client-vm/012.png)